gvillegasc/githubapp/README.md

 # Githubapp

-Githubapp is a mobile application for a technical test on flutter.
+Githubapp is a mobile application for show my flutter skills, this project use Clean Architecture, Bloc, Injection dependencies, some unit test and more.

 ## Getting Started